Ferrite-FEM/Ferrite.jl/docs/src/manual/grid.md

 consider to open an [issue](https://github.com/Ferrite-FEM/FerriteMeshParser.jl/issues/new) or a pull request.

 !!! note "Common pitfalls for reading a custom mesh"
-    In case you write your own custom mesh reader, take care of the Ferrite.jl's anti-clockwise cell node ordering.
+    In case you read custom cells or write your own custom mesh reader, take care of the Ferrite.jl's anti-clockwise cell node ordering.
     For an illustrative example consider the quadrilateral node ordering in the [`Grid` Datastructure](@ref) example.
     If you encounter the error message `det(J) is not positive`, but your mesh looks fine in a vtk export, it is very likely that the node ordering is clockwise instead of anti-clockwise.